nabangshu/BME_Model/ReadME.md

 3. **Outputs**

-    The code for all the results and figures are present inside the notebook titled "BME_Model.ipynb".
+    The code for all the results and figures is present inside the notebook titled "BME_Model.ipynb".

 ---